storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 ```

 :::{note}
-The current version of cunoFS CSI Driver does not support [CSI inline volumes](https://kubernetes.io/blog/2020/01/21/csi-ephemeral-inline-volumes/)
+The current version of Object Mount CSI Driver does not support [CSI inline volumes](https://kubernetes.io/blog/2020/01/21/csi-ephemeral-inline-volumes/)
 :::

 (configuration-section)=

 # Configuration

-This section offers additional details about the configuration options for the cunoFS CSI driver.
+This section offers additional details about the configuration options for the Object Mount CSI driver.

 ## Helm chart